 The color black resembles strength, power and authority.
 There is no other color as significant as it.
-In fact, black is often regarded as a “prestigious color.”
-It’s also probably why black is one of the most common dog colors too.
+In fact, black is often regarded as a prestigious or elegant color.
+It’s also probably why black is one of the most common dog colors (along with white and brown).

-There are few breeds as mysterious yet elegant as a black-colored dog.
-With that said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
+There are few breeds as mysterious yet mesmerizing as a solid black-colored dog.
+That being said, we’ve found 34 of the best black dog breeds the canine kingdom has to offer.
 Plus, we organized them by size (small, medium and large).

 It’s worth noting that not all of these dogs are solid black.
 As long as they’re mostly black, then they qualify for our list.
-Let us know, which black dog is your favorite!
+So, let us know which black dog is your favorite!

 RECOMMENDED: 34 Wonderful White Dogs